 - set the “thumbnail” size to however large needed by image grids on your site

 - set the “large” size to the width of your content area in a default page template (usually 1200-1300px)

 - and set the “medium” size to be somewhere in the middle

 Then regenerate all past thumbnails, and then, finally, do a bulk optimization of your entire Media Library.

 Shortpixel’s “glossy” optimization offers a good compromise between image quality and file size, but you can switch to the “lossy” or “lossless” optimization levels as you see fit.

 If you can, I recommend bulk-optimizing all your past images (from the WordPress media library):

-b) Other image compression tools
+b) Best online image compression tools (both paid and free)